Fichet-Bauche

-Fichet-Bauche is a brand of safes and vaults with its origin in France.
-It specializes in products which offer certified burglary protection and/or fire protection.
-The brand is widely sold and marketed in France, Spain, Portugal, Italy and French speaking parts of Africa.
-Fichet-Bauche is a brand owned by the Gunnebo Security Group.
+Fichet-Bauche is a brand of safes, vaults, and locks produced by Fichet Security Solutions, a business owned by OpenGate Capital.
+Specializing in fireproof safes, the original company and its brand were founded in 1967 as a result of a merger between Fichet, a locksmithing company, and Bauche, a fire protection specialist company.
+The brand is operating in France, Spain, Portugal, Italy, and French-speaking parts of Africa.

 History

 The Fichet company

-Born 7 February 1799 in Etrepilly, France, Alexandre Fichet opened a locksmiths in Paris in 1825 at the age of 26.
+Born 7 February 1799 in Etrepilly, France, Alexandre Fichet opened a locksmith shop in Paris in 1825 at the age of 26.
 He registered his first patent in 1829 for a safety lock and further patents followed in 1834 and 1836.

 Shortly after, Fichet set up a small workshop in Paris and began expanding into the manufacture of safes.
-In 1840, he made his first modern fire safe made entirely of steel and using his now renowned, Fichet lock and key.
+In 1840, he made his first modern fire safe made entirely of steel and using his, Fichet lock and key.
 As production outgrew the workshop, Fichet built a factory in Monceau in Paris, followed by a second in Lyon and third Marseille.

-Fichet died in 1862 at the age of 63 and the business changed hands frequently from Loius and Apolline Bonnet, to Monsieur Charlier, manager of the workshops, and then to businessmen, Monsieur Guénot and Monsieur Pinot.
+Fichet died in 1862 at the age of 63, and the business changed hands frequently from Louis and Apolline Bonnet, to Monsieur Charlier, manager of the workshops, and then to businessmen, Monsieur Guénot and Monsieur Pinot.

 In 1879, the Fichet company built its first bank vault room with rentable safe deposit lockers.
-New factories were opened one after the other, most notably in Oust-Marest in the Somme region where security locks were manufactured.
+New factories were opened most notably in Oust-Marest in the Somme region where security locks were manufactured.
 This factory was supported by the nearby “Fichet Village” and by a factory in Creil which made bank safes.
+An additional factory was set up in Sens in 1917 and two years later branches were opened around the world, including Italy, Argentina, Spain, Belgium, Romania and Brazil.

 On the eve of World War I, the general partnership that was Fichet became a limited partnership, and came under the management of Jacques Bournisien and Marcel Beau.
-A factory was set up in Sens in 1917 and two years later branches were opened around the world, including Italy, Argentina, Spain, Belgium, Romania and Brazil.

-The company was able to expand its clients’ security and installed its first industrial alarm and surveillance network in 1926.
-The day before World War II, Bournisien died, leaving Beau to run the company.
-He was aided for a time by Monsieur Nadaud, the husband of Alexandre Fichet’s great great granddaughter.
+The day before World War II began, Bournisien died, leaving Beau to run the company.
+He was aided for a time by Monsieur Nadaud, the husband of Alexandre Fichet's great-great-granddaughter.